Germany is the fourth largest economy in the world. It has made research, development and education its priority.

 German universities and public research institutes are critical contributors to – and beneficiaries of – the German federal government’s climate of innovation.
 One major program that supports this climate is the “Excellence Initiative” of the German federal and state governments, which provides significant funding aimed at propelling research groups, graduate schools, and entire universities to elite, world-class status.
 Until 2017 2.7 billion Euros will be allocated into funding.
 This initiative has triggered lasting changes of the German university system and has strengthened its international position with cutting-edge topics and innovative models on how to organize and coordinate research.
 Numerous new jobs and positions have been created.

-Non-university research institutes are also benefitting from the increase in R&D spending; thanks to the Joint Initiative for Research and Innovation, these institutes are receiving five percent additional funding per year until 2015 for international research projects.
-In return, they contribute to the competitiveness of the German research system.
+Non-university research institutes are also benefitting from the increase in R&D spending; in return, they contribute to the competitiveness of the German research system.

 Number of Colleges, Universities, Technical Institutes